linewriter1024/simplerpgcards/README.md

     - Mobile: Vertical stack layout with proper field organization and single-column toolbar elements
     - Eliminates vertical scrolling by maximizing horizontal space usage
     - No table headers or unnecessary vertical padding
+  - **Notes Field Persistence (NEW)**: Notes are now stored end-to-end.
+The backend entity includes a nullable `notes` field so edits are fully persisted.
 - ✅ **View Mode**: Responsive left sidebar interface matching edit mode design
   - **Default Mode**: View mode is now the default when accessing /statblocks
   - **Responsive Design**: Fixed sidebar on desktop, converts to compact horizontal toolbar on tablets/mobile